IGNITION PERFORMANCE QUESTIONS & ANSWERS

 Q4.
 Will I get a noticeable power increase if I replace my standard plugs with Iridium plugs?

 Spark plugs perform the simple function of providing a spark.
 The more efficient the spark, the more efficient the combustion.
 Try to think of a NEW spark plug as providing the best efficiency and then consider that an Iridium spark plug functions like a brand new spark plug for much longer than a standard copper/nickel spark plug would.
 Any improvements will be relative to the performance and condition of the current plugs.
 Improvements often vary based on number of cylinders, cylinder capacity and a host of other details.
 The most significant improvements are usually seen in large engined vehicles with a large number of cylinders (eg 3.0L V6 and above).
 Having said that, any improvement on a small engined vehicle may be more noticeable.
 Please refer to our Iridium spark plugs page for further information.
-If you are currently using very old/worn or incorrect spark plugs then replacing with a new set will almost always produce a noticeable increase in performance.
+If you are currently using very old/worn or incorrect spark plugs then replacing with the correct new set will almost always produce a noticeable increase in performance.

 Q5.
 Which Iridium plugs are better?
 NGK Iridium IX or Denso Iridium Power/Iridium Tough?

 That really depends on what you want from your plugs.
-Denso's Iridium TT offer the best combination of performance and service life and value for money.
+Denso's Iridium TT offer the best combination of performance, service life and value for money.
 Denso Iridium Power (along with Denso Iridium Tough are now largely replaced by Iridium TT) offer excellent performance but have a shorter service life than NGK's Iridium IX spark plugs.
 Please consult our 'about Iridium spark plugs' page for a more detailed comparison.

 Q6.
 How long should my spark plugs last?